AMD Ryzen 9 7900X Vs Ryzen 9 5900X

 Here are the places you can buy a 7900X.

-Although the Ryzen 9 7900X isn’t out yet, we have to name it our clear winner.
+The Ryzen 9 7900X is our clear winner.
 Its superior core and thread count, with a much higher IPC and clock speeds, will demolish the 5900X performance-wise.

-The 5900X can be had for a great deal right now in the shadow of the new Zen 4 CPU release, it will surely cost much less than the predicted $799 7900X price tag.
+The 5900X can be had for a great deal right now because of the recent release of the newer generation, it will surely cost much less than the $549 7900X price tag.
 Along with the AM5 motherboard and DDR5 Memory you have to buy.

 It’s up to you to decide if the baseline 35% performance increase is worth the money.